Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 The body gets more than enough calories in total to meet its needs, and carbohydrates and fats provide lots of energy.

-This means that the body does not need to rely on dietary protein or breaking down muscle tissue in the body to meet its energy needs.
+This means that the body does not need to rely on dietary protein or break down muscle tissue in the body to meet its energy needs.
 Protein intake can instead be prioritized for building new lean muscle tissue.

 In this scenario, protein needs would be near the lower end of the recommended range of 0.5-1g of protein per pound of goal body weight per day.